LeSuisse/vue-dompurify-html/packages/vue-dompurify-html/README.md

 }
 ```

-### Server side
+### Server side or static site generation

 The usage is similar than when directly using Vue but you need to setup DOMPurify to work with Node.
+This is also required in case you are using Nuxt's [full static mode](https://nuxtjs.org/announcements/going-full-static/).

 Install this package, DOMPurify and [JSDOM](https://github.com/jsdom/jsdom):